GoogleCloudPlatform/community/tutorials/iot-core-quickstart.md

 In this tutorial, you do all of your work in Cloud Shell, which is a built-in command-line tool for the GCP Console.

-Open Cloud Shell by clicking the
-<walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>
-[**Activate Cloud Shell**][spotlight-open-devshell] button in the navigation bar in the upper-right corner of the console.
+Open Cloud Shell by clicking the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>[**Activate Cloud Shell**][spotlight-open-devshell] button in the navigation bar in the upper-right corner of the console.

 ## Enable the Cloud IoT Core API

 To use the Cloud IoT Core API, you must first enable it.

-Click the following to enable the API:
+Use the following to enable the API:

 <walkthrough-enable-apis apis="cloudiot.googleapis.com"/>